section-engineering-education/engineering-education/content/articles/track-users-using-google-analytics/index.md

 ![age](/engineering-education/track-users-using-google-analytics/age.png)
 - Gender: The gender variable helps you describe your audience.
 Audience's gender plays an important role in how they communicate and engage online.
 ![gender](/engineering-education/track-users-using-google-analytics/gender.png)
-Interests: With Google Analytics, you can very well understand your audience's interests and can optimize your website by their interests.
+Interests: With Google Analytics, you can understand your audience's interests and optimize your website by their interests.
 - Device: Google Analytics also gives you views of what kind of device are they using.
 With this information, you can help your website be more responsive on various devices.
 ![device](/engineering-education/track-users-using-google-analytics/device.png)
 - Not only this, with Google Analytics, you can also have a view on which kind of smartphone or tablet your audience uses.